TrendsAI-bit/Solanatokensincinerator/technical/development.md

 # 🛠️ Development Setup

-Complete guide for setting up your development environment and contributing to Stellar Incinerator.
+Complete guide for setting up your development environment and contributing to Bonkseus Incinerator.

 ## 🚀 Quick Start